HunterKart/proficiency-faculty-evaluation/docs/prd.md

 #### **Core Screens and Views**

 -   **Students:** Login, Dashboard (view teachers to evaluate), Evaluation History, Profile Management.
+    -   **Student Dashboard Update:** The main dashboard will default to a "Pending Evaluations" view, presented in a clear matrix or table format showing teachers yet to be evaluated.
+It will also offer a user-selectable "Card View."
+A secondary tab will be available to show "Completed Evaluations" for the current, active period.
+The existing "Evaluation History" page in the sidebar will remain the primary location for viewing all submissions from all past periods.
 -   **Faculty:** Login, Dashboard (view personal results), Evaluation Insights, Performance Trends, Report Generation, AI Suggestion Page, Profile Management.
 -   **Department Heads:** All Faculty views, plus department-level result views, the ability to evaluate faculty, and Evaluation History (for their own submissions).
 -   **Admins:** Similar views as Department Heads (institutional, department, and faculty level), but with no AI Suggestion Page.
 Plus: Review Flagged Evaluations, Form & Period Management (with department-level overrides), Academic Structure Management, and User Management (Bulk Import).